TheQuantiser/HiggsAnalysis-CombinedLimit/README.md

 ### Ceres minimizer plugin

-The build system optionally integrates the [Ceres Solver](http://ceres-solver.org) as a ROOT minimizer.
-When Ceres is available the
+The build system integrates the [Ceres Solver](http://ceres-solver.org) as a ROOT minimizer.
+When the Ceres headers and libraries are available, `libCeresMinimizer` is built automatically alongside the project.
-`libCeresMinimizer` plugin is built automatically.
 The plugin can be selected at runtime when calling `combine` and supports both the `TrustRegion` and `LineSearch` algorithms.
 Use `--cminCeresAlgo` to choose the algorithm explicitly.
 Available linear solvers include `dense_qr`, `dense_normal_cholesky`, `iterative_schur`, `sparse_normal_cholesky`, `dense_schur` and `sparse_schur`:

 ```